Blog

 Hepatitis C Treatment and Prevention

-Although hepatitis C infection can only be transmitted through blood transfusion but exposure to even tiny amounts of infected blood regularly can be dangerous.
+Although hepatitis C infection can only be transmitted through blood transfusion, exposure to even tiny amounts of infected blood regularly can be dangerous.

 People using illicit drugs even occasionally are at high risk of catching an infection, sharing needles is common practice during drug use which exposes a person to infection.

 Tattoo parlors are other common sources of infection.
-The needle which pricks the skin may contain the infectious virus.
-Even cheap ink use to create tattoo can cause infection.
+The needle that pricks the skin may contain the infectious virus.
+Even cheap ink used to create tattoos can cause infection.

-There is no vaccination for hepatitis C hence protection is the only way to avoid the infection.
+There is no vaccination for hepatitis C; protection is the only way to avoid the infection.

 You may like reading: